pa28/GuiPi/README.md

 a "Light and Versitile Graphics Library".
 The use of this libbrary on the 7 inch RaspberryPi display is described by [VK3ERW](http://www.vk3erw.com/index.php/16-software/63-raspberry-pi-official-7-touchscreen-and-littlevgl).
-This library needs to be compile for the target.
+This library needs to be compiled for the target.
 It was my intention to provide a package for use on the RaspberryPi.
 Unfortunately I found the following:
     1. No standardized build environment;
         1. Have to move Makefiles around and put your own together.
-        There is flexability here, but this makes geeping up with changes hard.
+        There is flexibility here, but this makes keeping up with changes hard.
         1. Shared library not provided for, again you can build it yourself...